The Analyze tab lets you:

 or open a survey and go to its Analyze tab.

-2. Under Overall results, you can see your survey's response rate and the number of responses, when was the last response recorded, the completion rate, and the number of total and unique views.
+2. Under Overall results, you can see your survey's response rate and the number of responses, when the last response was recorded, the completion rate, and the number of total and unique views.

 You can change the graph to show the responses grouped into years, quarters, months, weeks, or days.
 The overtime charts have a maximum range of 12 data points for months/weeks/quarters/years.
+If you can't see a Week, Day, or Month filter, please change the date range in the top-right corner to a shorter period.

 A glossary of elements in general overview: